mdadams/clang_libraries_companion/README.md

    command from the Bash shell running in the container:

        ./build --defaults

+   If you want to control the number of parallel jobs (used for building), you can add the `--num-jobs` option.

 ## Remarks on the Use of Address Sanitizer (ASan)